VirajS00/VirajS00/README.md

 ### Hi there 👋
-My name is Viraj Shukla, I love to code.
+My name is Viraj Shukla, I love to code 👨‍💻.

 - HTML, CSS
 - JavaScript